 Pueblo County COVID-19 Drive-Thru Testing

-Pueblo’s Drive-Thru COVID Testing site located at the State Fair is open 8AM-5PM, Monday-Saturday.
-Enter the site through Gate 4 off Mesa and Gaylord avenues.
+Pueblo’s Drive-Thru COVID Testing site located at the Pueblo Mall is open 8AM-5PM, Monday-Saturday.
+3201 Dillon Drive, Pueblo, CO 81003

 Pueblo County has opened a drive-up testing site in Pueblo to test anyone with symptoms of COVID-19 (fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea).

 Individuals tested must be inside an enclosed vehicle for safety.
 No walk-ups or motorcycles are allowed through the testing site.